Last updated on October 6th, 2020 at 04:32 pmReading Time: 8 minutes

 Selenium is necessary for the development of the pancreas and the integrity of cell membranes.
 It also plays a critical role in increasing the immune response, and deficiencies can cause white muscle disease, heart failure, paralysis, lower birth rates, weak or stillborn calves, and lower overall immunity.

+Minerals aren't the only important factor.
 Vitamin A is essential for normal vision, growth, reproduction, and bone development.
 Deficiencies are most commonly found in beef cattle and show up through reduced feed intake, rough hair coat, fluid accumulation, night blindness, slow growth, diarrhea, low conception rates, stillbirths, blind calves, and more infections.

-Vitamin E serves as an antioxidant in the cow’s body and helps in membrane and muscle formation.
+This vitamin serves as an antioxidant in the cow’s body and helps in membrane and muscle formation.
 Vitamin E is closely linked with selenium, and often a deficiency will result in white muscle disease.

 The Cow/Calf Cycle